nunemunthalashiva/hospital-database-management-system/README.md

 # hospital-database-management-system (cs207 Project)
 If u would like to deploy it just follow this instructions

-Note : Its just for the sake of project its created we didnt consider some security features and if you run some sql injection
-       kind of things it may go wrong so I am not the one responsible for happening any thing

 ## step 1 : First of all clone this repository by executing the command
       git clone https://github.com/nunemunthalashiva/hospital-database-management-system.git